Mamun-Miah/Xiaomi-Display-Refresh-Changer-Root-Apk/README.md

-Download the apk from github
+Download the apk from github and install